Single-Family Rental Sector Wins House Approval, Faces Senate Gauntlet

 Architect of the Capitol / Public domain

 The U.S. House of Representatives has successfully advanced a critical piece of housing legislation, pushing forward an amended bill that could dramatically alter the operational landscape for developers specializing in single-family rentals.
-Passing the lower chamber on Wednesday, the revised bill introduces specific parameters that directly benefit the build-to-rent (BTR) sector, a niche that has rapidly expanded to capture billions in institutional capital over the last five years.
+The 21st Century Road to Housing Act passed the lower chamber 396-13 on May 20, 2026, introducing specific parameters that directly benefit the build-to-rent (BTR) sector, a niche that has rapidly expanded to capture billions in institutional capital over the last five years.
 However, the legislative victory is only half the battle, as the policy now faces a series of formidable political obstacles in the Senate.

 Key Details